 GWSF maintains close and constructive links with the Scottish Housing Regulator at Board and particularly staff level.
 Our aim in working with SHR is to seek to influence the practical implementation of regulation in such a way as to ensure we have a robust and credible system of regulation but which is also proportionate.

 An ongoing subject of dialogue with SHR is over the system by which overall performance and risk are assessed annually (currently these assessments are announced at the end of March each year).
-GWSF was pleased that earlier in 2016 SHR agreed to address the differences in language which had previously been used to describe the respective Charter performance of councils and housing associations.
+GWSF was pleased that SHR agreed to address the differences in language which had previously been used to describe the respective Charter performance of councils and housing associations.

 The Forum has also played a significant role in working with SHR to influence the content of guidance on particular aspects of the regulatory framework, such as how SHR engages with associations when serious problems or allegations arise.